 In a 3000 sqft home, if you have a 1000 sqft basement suite, 1/3 of your mortgage interest becomes eligible as a tax write off.
 But of course there are limits on how much of your principle residence can be utilized for income purposes.

-So while there were certainly some tax savings available as a result of having both a suite and a small business, it didn’t offset the exorbitant amount of interest we would pay over the life of our mortgage.
+So ALL of the expenses associated to the rental properties were tax write offs, both were cash flowing, and it absolutely didn’t make sense to pay those down.
+But while there were certainly some tax savings available in relation to the expenses on our primary residence, as a result of having both a suite and a small side hustle business, it certainly didn’t offset the exorbitant amount of interest we would pay over the life of our mortgage.

-Then we had to contend with the age old argument presented in nearly every finance book.
+So then we had to contend with the age old argument presented in nearly every finance book, and reverently postulated by much of the online personal finance community.
 Could we invest our money elsewhere and make a higher return comparative to the interest rate we were paying on the mortgage?

 The short answer.
 Yes, we absolutely could.
-Over the long term (20-25 years) it was likely that we would make substantially more money by sitting tight, paying our base mortgage payment, and putting our excess cash into higher growth investments.
+Over the long term (20-25 years) it was likely that we would create substantially more wealth by sitting tight, paying our base mortgage payment, and putting our excess cash into higher growth investments.

 There was no doubt that the opportunity cost of putting our money into our mortgage instead of those higher returning investments would be substantial.

-We calculated a reasonably aggressive goal to pay off our mortgage to be 7 years.
-We also strongly believed that we would work harder and be more efficient at paying off the clear goal of eliminating our mortgage in 7 years than the more abstract goal of saving and investing over 20-25 years.
+We also strongly believed that we would work harder and be more efficient at paying off the clear goal of eliminating our mortgage than the more abstract goal of saving and investing over 20-25 years.

 When we looked at the financial and psychological factors, it led us to a very clear answer.
 We were going to pay off our mortgage.